Sustainable Finance Disclosures Regulation (SFDR)

 No significant harm to the sustainable investment objectives

-Our strategies only invest in companies that are sustainable investments which contribute to a social and/or environmental objective.
+Our strategies only invest in companies which both contribute to, and benefit from, sustainable development, achieving positive social and environmental outcomes.

 Adverse impacts on sustainability factors